Experts see a "resilient" U.S. economy. Voters aren't buying it.

 Still kicking, but for how long?

-If there's a bright spot in the U.S. economy, it's the nation's employment sector, economists say.
+If there's a bright spot in the U.S. economy, it's the nation's employment sector.
+Job growth remained strong in October, with employers topping economists' forecasts by adding 261,000 jobs.

 "Going into the election, the labor market is the one thing going for Joe Biden," said Julia Pollak, chief economist for ZipRecruiter.